TPC-AI/data-general-text-code-web/README.md

 1. Development of a [curated list of potential data sources](https://docs.google.com/spreadsheets/d/1cGTAsrWMd2pLtYEi8W432SODt6RVM14YJPEsPhvq6uA/edit#gid=0) with details on how to access eacb.
 2. Assembly of articles from different sources, placing them at ALCF at `/lus/eagle/projects/tpc/Text`.
 So far we have:
     * [The Pile](https://pile.eleuther.ai), in JSONL format, at `/lus/eagle/projects/tpc/Text/jsonl_pile` [there is a binary format version elsewhere).
 Note that only part of this is scientific articles: see below.
     * [Biorxiv](https://www.biorxiv.org/tdm): download in progress, to be at `/lus/eagle/projects/tpc/Text/biorxiv`
-  * ...
+    * [Medrxiv](https://www.medrxiv.org/tdm): download in progress to `/lus/eagle/projects/tpc/Text/medrxiv`
 3. Extraction of text from PDF articles, when not available in other formats.
 We are working with two methods that we should compare:
     * [Grobid](https://grobid.readthedocs.io/en/latest/) to produce XML, and then simple extraction of text from XML.
 (Ian has code.)
     * Andrew McNaughton has been using [PyPDF2](https://pypi.org/project/PyPDF2/)
 4. Evaluation of similarity
     * We are experimenting with [MinhashLSH](https://ekzhu.com/datasketch/lsh.html) from the [Python Datasketch library](https://github.com/ekzhu/datasketch), as used by the Pile team.
 5. Construction of a database as outlined above.
     * Nothing done yet

 ## Pile contents